 - We have clear systems in place to monitor and support pupils and their families with attendance, particularly pupils who are absent from, or missing from education.
 Absence for pupils at Ivel Valley can be for a broad and complex range of reasons, so we aim to work holistically with families.
-This work might include support from the class team, the DSL, the admin team, the Family Support Team, the PBS team, the Communication team and the local authority Attendance Officer.
-Where appropriate, we also seek support from other relevant professionals, such as the nursing team, Early Help team or social workers.
+This work might include support from the class team, the DSL, the admin team, the Family Support team, the PBS team or the Communication team.
+Where appropriate, we might seek support from other relevant professionals, such as the nursing team, Early Help team, social workers or the local authority Attendance Officer.
 Please see the Attendance Policy for more information.